vackosar/vackosar.github.io/_posts/2022-04-02-monolingual-word-alignment-for-sentence-similarity.md

 ## Word Alignment
 In word alignment we have two similar sentences and look for a correspondence mapping between the words that correspond to the same meaning within the context.
+To evaluate this task we need to have labelled corpus.
+Word alignment task is related to [word movers distance (read more)](/ml/Word-Movers-Embedding-Cheap-WMD-For-Documents), in that both first map between the words, but alignment has to be zero-or-one while in case of WMD we can distribute the word weights in a fuzzy way.

 ![word alignment example](/images/dataset-MSR-Brockett-2007.png)